 off Northshore Drive out near Farragut is largely unknown to the tens

 of thousands who live within minutes of its trailheads.
-Solely single-track
+Single-track offerings

-offerings wind and climb up and down through thick undergrowth beneath
+wind and climb up and down through thick undergrowth beneath a dense tree

 Victor Ashe Park